The Time for the Epoch of Indivisible Security Has Come

 In effect, all security instruments were ignored, corrupted, or deliberately misinterpreted by the west.
 All of them.
 The United Nations Charter, the 1970 Declaration on Principles of International Law concerning Friendly Relations and Cooperation among States, the 1975 Helsinki Final Act of the Conference on Security and Cooperation in Europe, the 1982 Manila Declaration on the Peaceful Settlement of Disputes, the 1999 Charter for European Security, and the 1997 Founding Act on Mutual Relations, Cooperation and Security between the North Atlantic Treaty Organization and the Russian Federation.

-Modern security from war, terrorism, cyberattacks, biological attacks, chemical attacks, economic sanction attacks, psychological propoganda campaign attacks, denial of access to resources of all kinds, food security - all are multi-faceted dimensions of security.
+Modern security from war, terrorism, cyberattacks, biological attacks, chemical attacks, economic sanction attacks, psychological propaganda campaign attacks, denial of access to resources of all kinds, food security - all are multi-faceted dimensions of security.
 The need to agree on fair and universal security arrangements as nations compete for diminishing mineral reserves is more important than ever.
 The same goes for the dimensions of food security.
 After all, the climate is changing, there are increasing droughts, fires, floods, new pests emerging.
 We must all work together to overcome these challenges.
 This is Russia's point.
-No one can be allowed to create security threats for others - and most particulalrly biological threats affecting human health, or plant or animal health.
+No one can be allowed to create security threats for others - and most particularly biological threats affecting human health, or plant or animal health.

 The world is now both interdependent and truly globalised.
 The Covid-19 shutdowns demonstrated this in the most vivid fashion.
-Russia wishes to sustainably develop, ensure its security, and progressively improve the overall well-being of Russian people, and particularly families.
+Russia wishes to sustainably develop, ensure its security, and progressively improve the overall well-being of Russian people - and particularly families.
 This should be the task of all governments in the world, obviously.
 But as the west has tried to prevent peaceful cooperation and the existing international agreements don't work, a better way has to be found.
-Russia has found itself in the position of having to be the one to find a better way.
+Russia has found itself in the position of having to be the one to find that better way.

 Russia signaled the need to find a better way in 2007, at the 2007 Munich Security Conference.(Edited outtake below)